 - Liquidity Risk In situations where there is little or no active trading market for certain securities, it may be more difficult to sell such securities at or near their perceived value.
 In particular, the market for certain municipal bonds, high yield taxable bonds, mortgage-backed securities, small cap stocks, or international small cap stocks can sometimes be less liquid than other securities markets, which may impact the ability to sell at desired prices.
-Small, "odd lot" positions (particularly with respect to bonds) also may be less liquid, particularly in times of market stress or volatility. - Market Risk Stock and bond markets fluctuate over time, and the market value of a specific stock or bond may decline due to general market conditions unrelated to the specific company or issuer.
+As mentioned in Item 7, "odd lot" positions sizes may sometimes trade at less (or more) favorable prices (particularly with respect to bonds) and also may be less liquid, particularly in times of market stress or volatility. - Market Risk Stock and bond markets fluctuate over time, and the market value of a specific stock or bond may decline due to general market conditions unrelated to the specific company or issuer.
 Factors that could contribute to market fluctuations include, but are not limited to, changes in real or perceived economic conditions, changes in interest rates, or changes in investor sentiment. - Non-diversification Risk Non-diversified investments or strategies, such as those which may invest a relatively high percentage of assets in a limited number, type or size of issuers, could be more susceptible to risks associated with a single market, economic, or other event than a diversified investment or strategy. - Sector or Industry Risk Investments or strategies that significantly overweight or underweight companies or issuers in a certain sector or industry may be more susceptible to economic or market events applicable to that group.
 Issuers and companies that are in similar industry sectors may be similarly affected by particular economic or market events; to the extent a strategy has substantial holdings within a particular sector, the risks associated with that sector increase.